 Not only can subsidence affect the value of the properties, but it can also make the buildings entirely unsafe and uninhabitable.
-A building survey will be able to highlight any subsidence concerns, so be sure to read your survey report carefully, taking note of any issues raised.
+A RICS Level 3 Survey will be able to highlight any subsidence concerns, so be sure to read your survey report carefully, taking note of any issues raised.

 Bristol Post reported in July 2018 that a warning had been issued by Hamilton Fraser, who provide insurance services to the private rented sector, that shortage of rain had been putting properties at an increased risk of subsidence.

 It was found that modern properties were less at risk, but the Victorian and Edwardian homes situated in Bristol could be affected due to having shallower foundations.
-If this is a concern you have regarding a property you are looking to purchase, hiring an experienced surveyor to conduct a full building survey would be strongly advisable.
+If this is a concern you have regarding a property you are looking to purchase, hiring an experienced surveyor to conduct a RICS Level 3 Survey would be strongly advisable.

 Bristol is considered a “hot spot” for Japanese Knotweed, with reports of 364 infestations with a 4km radius of the city centre in spring last year.
 The fast-growing and destructive plant can reduce the value of a home by 10% - and many mortgage providers won’t agree to a loan if Japanese Knotweed is present within the parameters of the property.